emanmaali/IoTDeviceEvaluation/README.md

 project_root/
 |-- data/                # Datasets used for training and evaluation
 |-- models/              # Pre-trained models and scripts for training
-|-- experiments/         # Scripts for running experiments
-|-- results/             # Output results and visualisations
 |-- README.md            # Project documentation
 |-- requirements.txt     # Python dependencies
 ```